Est. 1875 · New Orleans, Louisiana

 150 Years of History

-On May 1, 1875, St. Roch Market opened as an open-air public market at the corner of St. Roch Avenue and St. Claude Avenue.
-Originally known as Washington Market, it quickly became the commercial heart of the surrounding neighborhood.
+St. Roch Market opened on May 1, 1875, as an open-air public market at 2381 St. Claude Avenue in the St. Roch neighborhood of New Orleans, Louisiana.
+Originally known as Washington Market, it quickly became the commercial heart of the surrounding community.

-Through 150 years — including WPA-era renovations in the 1930s, devastation from Hurricane Katrina, and a transformative reopening in 2015 — the market has endured as a gathering place for small businesses and the community they serve.
-Today, under the stewardship of Kevin Pedeaux and Market Staples LLC, St. Roch Market continues that tradition with thirteen independent vendors representing the full breadth of New Orleans' culinary identity.
+Through 150 years of change, including WPA-era renovations in the 1930s, devastation from Hurricane Katrina, and a transformative reopening in 2015, the market has operated as an incubator for independent food businesses.
+Today, under the stewardship of Kevin Pedeaux and Market Staples LLC, St. Roch Market houses twelve locally owned vendors, each building their own business inside a New Orleans landmark.

 Read Our Full Story →What's On